davidlattimore/wild/CONTRIBUTING.md

 * [David Lattimore](https://davidlattimore.github.io/about/) - original author and primary
   maintainer.
 I love talking about this stuff, so feel free to set up a video call to discuss.
+  You're also welcome to PM me on the [rust-lang zulip](https://rust-lang.zulipchat.com/).

 ## Ways you can contribute